mone/gilded-rose-kata/README.md

   - The quality of an item is never negative

+  - The quality of an item is never more than 50

+The following Exceptions exist:

   - "Aged Brie" actually increases in quality the older it gets

-  - The quality of an item is never more than 50

-  - "Sulfuras", being a legendary item, never has to be sold or decreases in quality
+  - "Sulfuras", being a legendary item, never has to be sold or decreases in quality.
+Its quality is 80 (above the standard max of 50) and it never alters.

   - "Backstage passes", like aged brie, increases in quality as it's sell-in value approaches; quality increases by 2 when there are 10 days or less